sroehling/MailShredder/AppDescription.md

 # MailCleaner

-MailCleaner helps you selectively delete old or unwanted email.
-Selectively deleting emails is important to protect your privacy, to limit the advertising profile email providers build on you, or to purge old emails containing personal or sensitive information.
+MailCleaner is a specialized email utility to selectively delete old or unwanted email.

+Selectively deleting emails is important to protect your privacy, limit the advertising profile email providers build on you, limit your potential exposure to hackers, or to purge old emails containing personal or sensitive information.
 MailCleaner also helps you stay organized and purge unneeded emails or keep your account storage under quota.

 For example, MailCleaner can help you periodically delete emails with bank statements, online purchase receipts, or